awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 Default Endpoint: https://192.0.2.0
 ```

 You can have multiple profiles if you have multiple jobs at once, or if you want the option of managing a cluster from different endpoints\.
-For more info on multiple AWS CLI profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) in the AWS Command Line Interface User Guide\.
+For more information about multiple AWS CLI profiles, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) in the AWS Command Line Interface User Guide\.

 ## Getting Your QR Code for NFC Validation<a name="client-qr-code"></a>

 You can use this command to generate a device\-specific QR code for use with the AWS Snowball Edge Verification App\.
-You can download this app from the App Store or Google Play store\.
-For more information on NFC validation, see [Validating NFC Tags](nfc-validation.md)\.
+You can download this app from the Apple App Store or Google Play store\.
+For more information on NFC validation, see [Validating NFC Tags](data-protection-device.md#nfc-validation)\.

 **Usage**